 I was a Certified Fitness Trainer at Dick’s Sporting Goods.
 I would sell fitness equipment and warranties, greet every customer, and answer their questions.
 Track and display inventory by merchandising them on the shelves and fixtures.
 My day started out with getting keys and a walkie-talkie.
 I would talk to my manager to see what … Read More

 You can read more about these career personality types here.

-Fitness Trainers and Aerobics Instructors job description, Fitness Trainers and Aerobics Instructors salary, Fitness Trainers and Aerobics Instructors information, what is the job of a Fitness Trainer and Aerobics Instructor like, pros and cons about Fitness Trainers and Aerobics Instructors, colleges and universities for Fitness Trainers and Aerobics Instructors, is Fitness Trainers and Aerobics Instructors the right career for me, Medium careers to get into, careers in Personal Care and Service
+Fitness Trainers job description, Fitness Trainers salary, Fitness Trainers information, what is the job of a Fitness Trainer and Aerobics Instructor like, pros and cons about Fitness Trainers and Aerobics Instructors, colleges and universities for Fitness Trainers and Aerobics Instructors, is Fitness Trainers and Aerobics Instructors the right career for me, careers in Personal Care and Service

 Aerobics Instructor, Aerobics Teacher, Exercise Specialist, Exercise Teacher, Exerciser, Fitness Coordinator, Fitness Director, Fitness Instructor, Fitness Specialist, Fitness Teacher